 |frame||true/false||optional||Controls whether screenshots generated on the device should be placed in a frame.
 Overrides the global frame setting (see example |

-Note: images generated for those devices where framing is disabled are probably not suitable for upload, but can be used for local review.
+- images generated for devices where framing is disabled may not be suitable for upload.

 Screenshots can be used to monitor any unexpected changes to the UI by comparing the new screenshots to previously recorded screenshots.
 Any differences will be highlighted in a 'diff' image for review.